ytyeh/foss-capstone/docs/index.md

 ### Short Bio

 I am a third-year PhD student in Economics at the University of Arizona :cactus:.
-My research interests lie in the fields of empirical industrial organization and environmental and energy economics.
+My research interests lie in the fields of **empirical industrial organization** and **environmental and energy economics**.
 I am currently working on a project that studies the relationship between water pollution and manufacturers' entry (2nd-year project) as well as a joint project that looks at smog inspection (preliminary).

 :material-email-outline: yyeh@arizona.edu